1. StreamNative Platform

 - UNSUBSCRIBE: delete the subscription.

-Create schema for a topic
+Create schema for topics

-1. On the left navigation pane, under RESOURCES, click Topics.
+1. On the left navigation pane, under Resources, click Topics.

 3. If the topic is partitioned, click the partition link of the selected topic.